alowayed/coding-problems/bridge-building/README.md

 ## Requirment

-Implement the `Orthotope.BridgeComplete` function such that it passes the existing test cases.
+Implement the `Orthotope.BridgeComplete()` function according to its definition such that it passes the existing test cases.